What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 But we don't have a conventional war going on in this country.

-I believe the Civil War has already started.
+I believe the civil war has already started.

 I don't believe that there will ever be a conventional war in the United States again.

-I think that what we're seeing out in eastern Oregon is that what's going to happen there is there's just going to be a number of states, rural parts of states, that are going to say, no, we are no longer going to align with the politics of the big city and the tax and spend Democrat policies.
+I think that what we're seeing out in western, excuse me, in eastern Oregon is going to become that what's going to happen there is there's just going to be a number of states, rural parts of states that are going to say, no, we are no longer going to align with the politics of the big city and the tax and spend Democrat policies because Werther's were working and we can't ever get our power

-We've had all sorts of technical difficulties is um probably just because the government doesn't want us to have any communication about the sort of legal so I have a very I agree with everything that you said and I think it's very reasonable but I have a very hard time believing that any territory within the United States will be able to divorce without violence.
+So I have a very, I agree with everything that you said, and I think it's very reasonable, but I have a very hard time believing that any territory within the United States will be able to divorce without violence.

 I just can't imagine the federal government allowing that to happen.